-- B. Each association or MEWA notice under subsection A of this Section shall include the Department's current consumer service telephone number and website in the blank provided in this notice. - C. The insurer shall include in its policy document the following disclosures: (1) the Vermont employer has the option of purchasing insurance on Vermont Health Connect (Exchange) and does not have to join an association or MEWA to purchase insurance, (2) purchasing an association or MEWA health benefit plan may prevent your employees from accessing premium subsidies and cost sharing reductions, (3) purchasing an association or MEWA health benefit plan may be more expensive than purchasing a plan on Vermont Health Connect (Exchange) and may not be the most cost-effective option for the employer or its employees; and (4) the Vermont employer should understand all of its purchasing and financing options before electing insurance coverage through an association or MEWA and can contact the Vermont Office of the Healthcare Advocate for additional information. - D. The insurer shall file its advertising and marketing materials with the Department for prior approval. - E. The insurer shall file policies; certificates; statement of benefits; brochures; Summary of Benefits and Coverage; any endorsement, rider, or application used in conjunction with the health benefit plan; and any other document issued in conjunction with the health benefit plan with the Department for prior approval.
+- B. Each notice under subsection A of this Section shall include the Department's current consumer service telephone number and website in the blank provided in this notice. - C. The association or MEWA shall include in its policy document the following disclosures: (1) the Vermont employer has the option of purchasing insurance on Vermont Health Connect (Exchange) and does not have to join an association or MEWA to purchase insurance; (2) purchasing an association or MEWA health benefit plan may prevent your employees from accessing premium subsidies and cost sharing reductions; (3) purchasing an association or MEWA health benefit plan may be more expensive than purchasing a plan on Vermont Health Connect (Exchange) and may not be the most cost-effective option for the employer or its employees; and (4) the Vermont employer should understand all of its purchasing and financing options before electing insurance coverage through an association or MEWA and can contact the Vermont Office of the Healthcare Advocate for additional information.

+- D. The association or MEWA shall file its advertising and marketing materials with the Department for prior approval.
+The association or MEWA shall be responsible for any advertising or marketing materials disseminated about its health benefit plan regardless of the source. - E. The association or MEWA shall file policies; certificates; statement of benefits; brochures; Summary of Benefits and Coverage; any endorsement, rider, or application used in conjunction with the health benefit plan; and any other document issued in conjunction with the health benefit plan with the Department for prior approval.